mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 “Really?”
 Gyuna sounded surprised.
 “I’m glad you want pictures.
 This is quite an eventful moment.
 And don’t worry, you WILL get over this heartbreak.
 The first one is always really, really tough though.”

 So we took some pictures.
 And Gyuna took a video of me explaining how heartbroken I felt.
 She didn’t send that video to me though.
-“I’m going to send it a year from now so that you can see how you felt,” she said.
+“I’m gonna send it to you a year from now so that you can see how you felt,” she said.
 (She better show me that video in November.)

 **_All smiles_**